microsoft/PubSec-Info-Assistant/README.md

 # Information Assistant Accelerator

 This industry accelerator showcases integration between Azure and OpenAI's large language models.
 It leverages Azure Cognitive Search for data retrieval and ChatGPT-style Q&A interactions.
-Using the Retrieval Augmented Generation (RAG) design pattern with Azure Open AI's GPT models, it provides relevant responses to user queries.
+Using the Retrieval Augmented Generation (RAG) design pattern with Azure Open AI's GPT models, it provides a natural language interaction to discover relevant responses to user queries.
 Azure Cognitive Search simplifies data ingestion, transformation, indexing, and multilingual translation.

 The accelerator adapts prompts based on the model type for enhanced performance.
 Users can customize settings like temperature and persona for personalized AI interactions.
-It offers features like visualizing thought processes, proper citations, and traceable content.
+It offers features like explainable thought processes, referenceable citations, and direct content for verification.

 ---

 ![Process Flow](docs/process_flow.drawio.png)

 # Features